dlanza1/ExDeMon/README.md

 Some possibilities of defined metrics could be:
 - Multiply all metrics by 10: value * 100
 - Compute the ratio read/write for all machines: (groupby: hostname) readbytes / writebytes
 - Temperature inside minus temperature outside: tempinside - tempoutside
+- Average of CPU usage of all machines per cluster
+- Total throughput of machines per cluster in production

 ## Monitors